KristijanStosic/slack-clone/README.md

 }
 ```

-### You need to make sure that you enabled Google Authentication in Project Settings/Authentication on Firebase.
+### You need to make sure that you enabled Google Authentication in Project Settings/Authentication and Cloud Firestor in test mode on your Firebase project.

 Run project by typing